samirhassen/React-Native-Camera/README.md

 Mobile Application built using React Native and Typescript

-For camera access I've used the Expo Camera app SDK.
+For camera access I've used the Expo Camera SDK.